From Generation to Generation

 About the author

-Agnes Tomasov was born in the small town of Bardejov, Slovakia, on June 16, 1930.
+Agnes Tomasov was born in the small town of Bardejov, Czechoslovakia (now Slovakia), on June 16, 1930.
 In 1968, following the Soviet invasion of Czechoslovakia, she immigrated to Canada, settling in Toronto with her husband, Joseph, and their two children.

 The mountains were almost 2,000 metres high….We had to climb to the peaks, where it was frozen and slippery.
 One single misstep could mean certain death.